 Since 1993, Lions Clubs International Foundation has awarded US$33 million to support the distribution of river blindness medicine, Mectizan®, to approximately 153 million people in 15 African and Latin American countries.
 SightFirst facilitated the training of 511,000 community volunteers to distribute the medication.
 Working with the African Program for Onchocerciasis Control and the Onchocerciasis Elimination Program of the Americas initiatives, the Foundation's partnerships are critical to our efforts to ensure that river blindness is no longer a public health problem.
 SightFirst has worked in close partnership since 1999 with The Carter Center—a leader in the fight to end river blindness.

 The effective collaboration of NGOs, ministries of health, governments, private sector companies, UN agencies and others is showing success.
 Colombia and Ecuador were two of the first nations in the world to have halted river blindness entirely through prevention, treatment and health education.
-In Latin America, experts foresee eradicating river blindness by 2012.
 In Africa, recent studies have shown the first evidence of feasibility of elimination in some areas.
 These steps toward halting onchocerciasis are not only preventing blindness, but also enabling people to return to their land and revive their local economies.

 SightFirst will fund existing Lions-led river blindness projects that have exhibited success and are focused on creating locally sustainable mechanisms for ivermectin distribution and the development of comprehensive eye care services.
 SightFirst supports onchocerciasis control programs in countries where the disease exists as a major threat to sight.